 Kevin Davis – Police Commissioner, Baltimore Police Department

-Keynote Speaker – Speaker Topic: The Intersection Between Health And Policing In Baltimore, And Urban America In Conversation With Dr. Leana Wen
+Speaker Topic: The Intersection Between Health & Policing In Baltimore, & Urban America In Conversation With Dr. Leana Wen

 Kevin Davis was confirmed as Police Commissioner of the Baltimore Police Department on October 19, 2015 after having served as the Interim Police Commissioner and Deputy Commissioner of the Investigations & Intelligence Bureau.
 Prior coming to Baltimore, Commissioner Davis served as the Chief of the Anne Arundel County Police Department, and retired as the second-in-command of the Prince George’s County Police Department after 21 years of service.